• Skip to primary navigation

 When used with their monitored alerts feature, GTmetrix will save a video of the page load that triggered the alert for viewing (only available to GTmetrix PRO users.)

-Take a look at these page speed checklist from TechWyse to get a better understanding of the things that may be affecting your page loading time and if you are running an eCommerce business then it’s important that you look at those aspects of auditing relevant to a store.
+Take a look at this page speed checklist from TechWyse to better understand what may be affecting your page loading time.
+If you are running an eCommerce business, then it’s important that you look at those aspects of auditing relevant to a store.

 What do I do with the Page Speed Test Results?

 Some of the results you can ignore.
-Some will need attention straight away, and some you will have to weigh up the gains vs the time taken to do the fixes.
+Some will need attention straight away, and for some, you will have to weigh up the gains vs the time taken to do the fixes.

 Must Fix